oneapi-src/oneDAL/kmeans_via_JNI/notes_by_mathemage.md

   > Choose the same architecture parameter as you provided to the `daalvars.sh` script.
   > The output for each example is written to the file `<example name>.res` located in the `./_results/ia32 or ./_results/intel64` directory, depending on the specified architecture.

-  ### Examples by Intel
-  There are some prepared examples of DAAL in Java by Intel, e.g., *kmeans-clustering* examples in [h2oai/daal/examples/java/com/intel/daal/examples/kmeans/](../examples/java/com/intel/daal/examples/kmeans/)